Makita Cordless Straight Finish Nailer

 With the 2.0 slim battery, it had enough power for these types of base and casing.
 I did have a few nails that didn’t set all the way but only when the battery level was at 1/2 charge or less while nailing at an angle.
 On straight nailing and full battery they were always countersunk with a nice tight hole.
 No cordless nailer yet has enough power to sink a full 2 1/2″ nail in solid hardwood.
 I don’t really know of a situation that would call for it since most trim is either soft or hardwood nailing through drywall into SPF framing lumber.
 If we are installing hardwood casing on hardwood door jambs we never use 2 1/2″ nails.
 The extra length is unnecessary and adds more chance of a blowout on the work.
 This Makita has enough power to sink 1 1/2″- 1 3/4″ nails which should be more than enough for hardwood casing on a solid hardwood jamb.

 This gun has a very slow nailing cycle.
 After 28 years in the trades, when I pull the trigger I expect the shot to be quick.
 My experience makes my hand and arm muscles tense up for a split second when firing any gun and then they let off just as quickly.
-When I fire this Makita I am letting off and the gun is still half way through the wind up cycle.
+When I fire this Makita I am already letting off when the gun is still half way through the wind up cycle.
 It’s really odd to me.
 I can’t get used to it.
 I am sorry to say but I feel it is too slow for a professional user.
-If you have never fired a nail gun of any type it may not bother you.
+It is a deal breaker for me.
+I wouldn’t buy it to use on my finish work.

 I can’t say if this gun is for you or not because everyone’s situation is different.
 Since this guns cycle is slow I needed to adjust my method in order to make it work.
-I hold this one tight to the work longer to make sure it is done before I relax.
+I have to consciously remember to hold this one tight to the work longer to make sure it is done before I relax.
 I know it sounds simple but muscle memory is hard to change without conscious effort

 - Trigger lock button for operator convenience